 Of course, compared to a dreadnought, especially the Gibson G-45, it did lose out on some presence, likely due to the reduced body depth.
 To make up for the lost volume, it did feature an SRT piezo pickup and a System 6 preamp, which did well to capture the bright character of the guitar.

 Verdict: The Yamaha AC1M is priced like a midrange model and still manages to hold its own against guitars costing twice as much, making it one of today’s best deals.
 It’s built to Yamaha’s strict standards, which are amongst the highest of any manufacturer.
 The slightly smaller concert size gives it an edge comfort-wise against full-body guitars like jumbos and dreadnoughts without having to sacrifice much tonally.
-We chose this as our Top Pick for best acoustic guitar.
+We chose this as our Top Pick.

 Unbelievable value for money in this handsome, well equipped acoustic.